thomasclarke1969/documentation/websdk/tutorials/messages.md

 }
 ```

-This is called with an array of `messages`.
+This `render()` method is called with an array of `messages`.
 It will iterate through them and for each Message, it will create a Message View and append it to the dom.

 Next, open your `controller.js` file and setup the Query in the `initializeQueries` function and add the following at the bottom of the function: